Jerry Springer: Other

 Springer hosted America's Got Talent on NBC for its second and third seasons, replacing Regis Philbin, before leaving to concentrate on other projects and was replaced by Nick Cannon.

 From January 17, 2005, to December 5, 2006, Springer hosted Springer on the Radio, a liberal talk show on Cincinnati's WCKY-AM.
 He did the show from the Clear Channel studios in Kenwood, Ohio on Mondays, Thursdays, and Fridays, and in Chicago (where his television show taped at the time) on Tuesdays and Wednesdays.
 Air America Radio syndicated the program for most of the show's run.
 In 2007, Springer also cameoed in a handful of episodes of the George Lopez Show.

 He hosted Miss World in 2000 and 2001 and the Miss Universe 2008.
 He was also the guest host for WWE Raw on February 15, 2010, at Wells Fargo Arena in Des Moines, Iowa.
 Springer also hosted The Price Is Right Live!.

 From 2010 to 2015, Springer hosted a dating game show called Baggage, which aired on GSN.

 In July 2012, he hosted Price is Right Live! in Vancouver's Boulevard Casino.
 He hosted the show at Jack Cincinnati Casino in 2018.

-From January 2014, Springer hosted Investigation Discovery series Tabloid.
+From January 2014, Springer hosted the Investigation Discovery series Tabloid.

 He hosted The Adam Carolla Show on April 25, 2014, where he sat in for Adam Carolla.

 Springer guest hosted the 22nd-season premiere episode of WWE Raw on September 8, 2014, in an attempt to conduct an intervention with The Bella Twins.

 Springer hosted the show Jerry Springer Presents WWE Too Hot For TV on the WWE Network in 2015.